 0 Million Female On-Course Golfers

-The number of female golfers (adult and junior) has held study at approximately 6 million over the past five years.
+The number of female golfers (adult and junior) has held study at approximately 6 million over the past six years.

-of golfers are women.
-Females represent a disproportionately higher percentage of beginners (31%), juniors (36%) and off-course participants (44%) than they do in the overall golf population.
+of on-course golfers are women.
+Females represent a disproportionately higher percentage of beginners (31%), juniors (36%) and off-course participants (46%) than they do in the overall golf population.

-A 15% increase in this pool of potential golfers over the past two years is attributable in part to the growth and popularity of off-course golf.
+The significant in this pool of potential golfers over the past three years is attributable in part to the growth and popularity of off-course golf.
 Almost half of this untapped demand is comprised of "lapsed golfers" who played on a course previously, but not within the past year, while the rest are those who never played golf on a course before.

-There are another 33 million who say they are "somewhat interested" in playing.
+There are almost 35 million more who say they are "somewhat interested" in playing.

 In total there were about